-Information on developments relating to Plan S, a new initiative for Open Access from participating research funders under cOAlition S.
+Information on Plan S, a world-wide Open Access initiative from participating research funders under cOAlition S.

 The implementation of Plan S is driven by cOAlition S. Launched in September 2018, this group of national funders is co-ordinated by Science Europe and is supported by the European Commission and the European Research Council (ERC) in fulfilling one main principle:

-This principle as well as the supporting principles were updated in May 2019 along with revised implementation guidance following consultation.
-The implementation date has been postponed by one year, to January 2021.
+This principle, as well as the supporting principles, were updated in May 2019 along with revised implementation guidance following consultation.
+Plan S implementation began in January 2021.

-cOAlition S currently comprises 16 national research funding organisations and two charitable foundations, including:
+As of February 2023, cOAlition S comprises 19 national research funding organisations and seven charitable foundations, including:

 - UKRI (representing the research councils, including BBSRC, ESRC, EPSRC, MRC and NERC)

 The most recent UKRI open access policy (published Aug 2021) and University-wide policy on Research Publications and Copyright (in effect from January 2022) are both in line with Plan S.

 The 10 principles of Plan S

 The main principle of cOAlition S is to be achieved by the implementation of 10 supporting principles (updated May 2019, correct as of February 2023):